Overview

 You need tests to diagnose XP.
 You might have a skin biopsy and a genetic blood test.

 During a skin biopsy, we remove a small piece of skin (a sample) and send it to the laboratory for testing.
-You have an injection to numb the area of skin where we take the biopsy (a local anaesthetic).
-Your doctor or nurse can give you more information on having a skin biopsy.
+You will have an injection (a local anaesthetic) to numb the area of skin where we take the biopsy.
+Your doctor or nurse can give you more information about having a skin biopsy.

 It usually takes up to 4 months to get your test results.
 We contact you when your results are ready.